iptq/deductive-failures-hsf/400_skeuomorphic.md

 > an ornament or design on an object copied from a form of the object when made from another material or by other techniques, as an imitation metal rivet mark found on handles of prehistoric pottery.

 So that means there's another image somewhere on the hard drive that is probably a larger version of this 146x91 image.
+Doing a bit of research, I found that Ubuntu stores its background images in `/usr/share/backgrounds`.

+And there is a `warty-final-ubuntu.png` file inside of `/usr/share/backgrounds`.
+And at the end of this file is the real flag.

+## Flag

+`Flag:{l00ks_C4n_B3_Deci3vinG}`